joswayski/joswayski-snhu-capstone.github.io/README.md

 ### Databases

+As stated above, the main reason for my switch from DynamoDB to MongoDB was for the adhoc querying functionality that was badly needed to support future use cases.
+We still get the same great performance of Dynamo, although with a bit more overhead as there are actual servers to worry about now and _it is_ a bit pricier.
+The APIs of each are a LOT different.
+There are no good ORMs for Dynamo, you essentially have to make your own.
+Type safety is an afterthought, and god forbid you use one of the [_many_ reserved words](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ReservedWords.html) as a property name.
+We are limiting access to the database via IPs, and embedding a tenant ID right into our queries and indexes for performance and data isolation

+## Outcomes

 > B. Justify the inclusion of the artifact(s) in your ePortfolio.
 Why did you select this item?
 What specific components of the artifact showcases your
 > skills and abilities in software development?
 > C. Reflect on the process of enhancing and/or modifying the artifact.
 What did you learn as you were creating it and improving it?
 What